Prof. Development - Fri, Nov 8 (No School) & Veterans Day - Mon, Nov 11 (No School)

 4. Develop a sense of their own nationality and culture at the same time as developing respect for the nationalities and cultures of others.

-• Discourse-driven math instruction focuses on hands-on exploration, problem solving and conceptual understanding, beyond carrying out math procedures.
+• Math instruction focuses on hands-on exploration, problem-solving, and conceptual understanding beyond carrying out math procedures.
 Exploring multiple pathways to solve problems builds adaptability and resilience.
-Students debrief questions and complete exit tickets that help both students and teachers monitor understanding and provide next steps.
-The Eureka Math curriculum provides the basis for instruction, to ensure that math learning goals are aligned with National Common Core Standards.
+Students debrief questions and complete exit tickets, which help students and teachers monitor understanding and provide the next steps.

 Research-Based Curriculum